lamnhan066/language_helper/README.md

       /// This is [LanguageData] and it must be not empty.
       data: data,

-      /// Optional.
-This is the list of all available keys that your project are using.
+      /// [Optional] This is the list of all available keys that your project are using.
       /// You can maintain it by yourself or using [language_helper_generator](https://pub.dev/packages/language_helper_generator) to maintain it.
       analysisKeys: analysisLanguageData.keys,